mstksg/inCode/copy/entries/the-baby-paradox.md

 the theorem as a type, and _proving_ it involves _constructing_ a value of that type --- you create an inhabitant of that type.

-Using the Curry-Howard isomorphism, we can pair some simple logical connectives with types:
+Using the Curry-Howard correspondence (often also called the Curry-Howard isomorphism), we can pair some simple logical connectives with types:

 1. Logical "and" corresponds to tupling.
 If `(a, b)` is inhabited, it means that both `a` and `b` are inhabited.